 Minimum Salary in Lisbon, Portugal

-The official minimum salary in Lisbon is of 600 euros per month as of 2019.
+The official minimum salary in Lisbon, Portugal is of 635 euros per month as of 2020.
 That is the same minimum salary as in the rest of Portugal, with the exception of Azores and Madeira.
 In this islands, part of Portugal, the official minimum wage is slightly higher than the rest o the country.
 Source: Economias (in Portuguese).

 The official minimum salary in Portugal is the lowest in Western Europe.
 In fact it is even lower than some countries in Central Europe, such as Slovenia.

 Average Salary in Lisbon

 Average wages in Lisbon are considerably higher than the official minimum salary.
-The average salary in Lisbon is around 860 euros, which is the highest for Portugal.
+The average salary in Lisbon is around 910 euros, which is the highest in Portugal.